Cellphonexf/Intertemporal-Meditation-fNIRS/README.txt

-##Intertemporal Meditation Regulates Time Perception and Emotions—An Exploratory fNIRS Study##
+##Intertemporal Meditation Regulates Time Perception and Emotions: An Exploratory fNIRS Study##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.